 - In class support, where a teaching assistant may support one or more children to understand the content of the lesson.

-- Small group withdrawal, where a member of staff may deliver a short term literacy/numeracy programme or other targeted interventions to a small number of pupils, or specific longer term programmes of study, such as the Learning Pod, which focus on social skills alongside academic progress.
+- Small group withdrawal, where a member of staff may deliver a short term literacy/numeracy programme or other targeted interventions to a small number of pupils, or specific longer term programmes of study which focus on social skills alongside academic progress.

 - One to one withdrawal, where there may be a targeted intervention to support the child’s individual area of need.